Trewaters/SifuTrewaters/practice/signIn_2018.md

+- 6/14/2018 Thursday, Started by crushing a bug.
+That is dramatic, but the first thing I had to do this morning was get the code working so I could move on.
+Armed with coffeee all things are possible. [ Day 23 of 30 ]
 - 6/13/2018 Wednesday, I talked with T from Origami about his project last night.
 I was so jazzed and inspired.
 I am excited for what the future has in store. [ Day 22 of 30 ]
 - 6/12/2018 Tuesday, I have 69 days until I launch into a new thing.
 Today is the warriors parade in Downtown Oakland.
 I am looking forward to the energy that will be in the area today.
 This is my 3rd parade. [ Day 21 of 30 ]
 - 6/11/2018 Monday, Time to start the week and get this show on the road.
 I am a little off my normal routine this morning.
 I had to sleep in tonight because I was up late.
 That always affects my morning routine.
 I am excited about all my days.
 Very excited about a new job. [ Day 20 of 30 ]